A Deamortization Approach for Dynamic Spanner and Dynamic Maximal Matching: Dynamic Spanner with Worst-Case Expected Update Time

 \subsubsection{Setup of the Algorithm}

 In our algorithm, described below for a fixed vertex $ u $, we work with an arbitrary, but fixed, order on the vertices of the graph.
 The order on the vertices induces an order on the edges, by lexicographically comparing the ordered pair of incident vertices of the edges, and an order on the clusters, by comparing the respective cluster centers.
-For each $ 0 \leq j \leq \lfloor \log (n) \rfloor $ and also for $ j = - \infty $, we maintain a bucket by organizing the clusters in bucket~$ j $ in a binary search tree $ B_j $, employing the aforementioned order on the clusters.
-Similarly, for $ 0 \leq j \leq \lfloor \log (n) \rfloor $ and also for $ j = - \infty $, we organize the edges incident on $ u $ and each bucket~$ j $ in a binary search tree $ T_j $, i.e., a search tree ordering the set of edges $ \bigcup_{c \in B_j} E_i (u, c) $, where these edges are compared lexicographically as cluster-edge pairs.
-The bucket $ - \infty $ has the special role of organizing all clusters~$ c $ that currently have no edges incident on $ u $.
-In this section we will use the conventions $ \log (0) = - \infty $ and $ \tfrac{1}{0} = \infty $ to minimize the effort for handling this special case in the description of the algorithm.
+For each $ 0 \leq j \leq \lfloor \log (n) \rfloor $, we maintain a bucket by organizing the clusters in bucket~$ j $ in a binary search tree $ B_j $, employing the aforementioned order on the clusters.
+Similarly, for $ 0 \leq j \leq \lfloor \log (n) \rfloor $, we organize the edges incident on $ u $ and each bucket~$ j $ in a binary search tree $ T_j $, i.e., a search tree ordering the set of edges $ \bigcup_{c \in B_j} E_i (u, c) $, where these edges are compared lexicographically as cluster-edge pairs.